Difference Between kVA and kW

 ConceptkVA is an ideal or theoretical concept.kW is a practical concept and is equal to Kva only if all the conditions are completely ideal.

-ConversionkVA can be converted to kW by multiplying it with the power factor of an electrical appliance or system.kW can be converted to kVA by dividing it with the power factor of an electrical appliance or system.
+ConversionkVA can be converted to kW by multiplying it with the power factor of an electrical appliance or system.kW can be converted to kVA by dividing it by the power factor of an electrical appliance or system.

 What is kVA?